SumoLogic/sumologic-documentation/docs/manage/connections-integrations/index.md

 <DocCardList items={useCurrentSidebarCategory().items}/>

 :::tip
-Looking for [webhook connections](/docs/alerts/webhook-connections)?
-Use these to send Sumo Logic alerts to third-party applications.
+See also: [webhook connections](/docs/alerts/webhook-connections), which you can use to send Sumo Logic alerts to third-party applications.
 :::